ahmadsaubani/mifx-backend-test/README.md

 php artisan test
 ```

+### POSTMAN COLLECTION IF NEEDED
+- you can download at root project with name `Mifx.postman_collection.json`

 ### Requirements
 An implementation of migration file for the tables is already given.
 However, it is missing a part that creates many-to-many relationship between book and author.